rosco-m68k/rosco_m68k/README.md

 You can find the project along with some logs about its development on Hackaday: https://hackaday.io/project/164305-yet-another-m68k-homebrew

-All released under the MIT licence.
+All Software released under the MIT licence.
 See LICENSE for details.
+All Hardware released under the CERN Open Hardware licence.See LICENCE.hardware.txt.

 ## Current design